Business Divorce Checklist

 It has been said that a business partnership is much like a marriage.
-As in some marriages, hard times can uncover fundamental differences that were previously ignored when business was booming.
+The relationship among partners can be quite fruitful, but disagreements inevitably pop up from time to time.
 Over the years we have represented minority owners and majority owners, partners and shareholders, corporations, partnerships and LLCs in various “breakup” scenarios.
 These scenarios range from “cold shoulder” formalization of decision making procedures, heated exchanges of demand letters to aggressive litigation.
 Sometimes a neutral mediator brings the feuding partners to a better understanding of how to move their business relationship forward if possible, or at least salvage as much value while unwinding their affairs.

-When representing individuals involved in a business partnership gone awry, the following is a list of issues that should be initially explored in order to effectively represent either one or both of the parties.
+When representing individuals involved in a business partnership gone awry, the following is a list of just some of the issues that should be initially explored in order to effectively represent either one or both of the parties.

 Who has a duty and to whom is it owed?
 Regardless of what co-ownership agreements might say, certain individuals may owe a duty of loyalty to minority interests and others.